Program132/PRC/README.md

 ## Information

-PRC is a programming language create by Program.
-This language will be improve all time !
+PRC is a programming language created by Program.
+This language is still in progress but constantly update!

-The V3 of PRC will arrive soon !
+PRC v3 is coming soon !

 ## Links